 MILITARY MEMBERS AND THEIR DEPENDENTS

-All military personnel and their dependents can purchase transportation at the senior citizen/passenger with disabilities reduced fare rate upon showing their military or military-dependent ID card.
-The following military personnel are entitled to this fare: Active Duty, Reserve, National Guard or retired members from the Army, Navy, Air Force, Marines or Coast Guard.
-When purchasing your ticket from a ticket vending machine or through MyTix, select Senior/Disabled to obtain the discounted fare.
-Tickets also may be purchased at ticket offices.
-Eligible customers may ride at reduced fare rates on any NJ TRANSIT bus, rail or light rail service at all times, without restriction, upon presentation of authorized identification.
+Military personnel and their dependents may use the one-way reduced ticket upon presenting their valid military or military-dependent ID cards.
+Eligible military personnel include Active Duty, Reserve and National Guard, and those with official "Retired" status from the Army, Navy, Air Force, Marines or Coast Guard.
+When purchasing your ticket from a ticket vending machine or through MyTix (on the app), select Senior/Disabled to obtain the discounted fare.
+Tickets also may be purchased at ticket offices at stations.
+Veterans with service connected disabilities may present a valid Veterans Affairs (VA) identification card which indicates "service connected" to use the one-way reduced ticket option.

 BUS/NY WATERWAY FERRY MONTHLY PASS & TEN-TRIP TICKETS